 On the other hand, tipping has become more regular in cities that see a lot of tourists, like Saigon, Hanoi, and Hoi An.
 More and more high-end services include a service fee in their customer’s bills, ranging from 5% to 15%.
 Unfortunately, this money does not always find its way to the service staff.
 Therefore, if you do receive a service that completely exceeded your expectation, then a tip is welcome.

-Tipping etiquette for spas in Vietnam
+Tipping Guide for Restaurants / Coffee Shops in Vietnam

-Tipping etiquette for hairdressers in Vietnam
+Tipping Guide for Tour Guides/Driver Guide in Vietnam

 Tipping tour guides has become a must since tips probably account for half of their earnings.
 Being a tour guide means having to stay far from family and friends for a long time and working no matter the weather.
 Tour guides also play a big role in making a tour successful and they may become a good friend of yours during your journey.
 So if the adventure you experienced is truly awesome, you can let the guides know by giving them a tip of around 10 USD/day

 In Vietnam, people do not tip hotel services as frequently as they do with tour guides or spas.
 Tipping the bellmen or the housekeepers is not compulsory like it is in some other countries, and it all depends on the quality of the accommodation service.
 The suitable tips for hotel staff are around one or two dollars, and you can give the money to them directly or put it on the desk in your room before leaving.